-Girling Law understand the needs of Texas independent rental owners because our attorneys are also experienced residential rental investors.
+At Girling Law, we understand the needs of Texas independent rental owners because our attorneys are also experienced residential rental investors.
 Our firm has positioned itself as the go-to law firm for Texas property investors.
-An independent rental attorney from Girling Law has developed the skills and resources required to meet Texas real estate investors’ most frequently needed legal services.
+Girling Law’s independent rental attorneys have developed the skills and resources required to meet Texas real estate investors’ most frequently needed legal services.

 Girling Law is different.
 Our firm focuses only on the needs of Texas independent rental owners.
 Each of our legal services include those that independent rental owners most frequently require.
 Our services include: